Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 MS Unit provides mechanical failsafe protection in the event of any electro-mechanical failure of the hoist drive train.
-In addition to the unit, a torque limiter is put in the drive-train to limit overload into the hoist lifting mechanism.
+In addition to the unit, a MS Torque Limiter is put in the drive-train to limit overload into the hoist lifting mechanism.

 The MS Units are available in multiple variants: hydraulic damping or